Perspectives

 There are peaks and valleys and sometimes those valleys don’t recover for years.
 That is the nature of the game.

 You can control the depth of those valleys by including bonds.
-The ride will be smoother, yes, but it will cost you in returns.
+The ride will be smoother, and you won’t make as much but that is not always the goal.

-That may be okay for you but if you can afford the volatility and you measure your time horizon in decades, a big tilt towards stocks is what you need.
+But if you can afford the occasional hits to your savings and you measure your time horizon in decades, a big tilt towards stocks is what you need.

 So, some perspectives the next time markets show their usual manic-depressive side…

-– And of course, you can’t dance your way in and out of the markets.
-Because you know how absolutely crushing the impact on your wealth would be if you’d miss just a few of the market’s best days.
+• You can’t dance your way in and out of the markets to avoid downturns.
+Because you won’t know when they will come but you do know how absolutely crushing the impact on your wealth would be if you were to miss just a few of the market’s best days.
 If you still insist on abandoning everything and going to cash when times get rough, how would you know when to get back in?

-– Your goals don’t change that often and nothing about any short-term events changes the fundamentals of capitalism.
-There is a reason why you own a heavy dollop of stocks.
-Volatile as they are but the equity risk premium stocks deliver over other investments in the long run is what is going to get you to your goals.
+• Your goals don’t change that often and nothing about any short-term events changes the fundamentals of capitalism.
+There is a reason you own a heavy dollop of stocks.
+Volatile as they are, but the equity risk premium stocks deliver over other investments in the long run is what is going to get you to your goals.

 And who would not want to own a piece of this?